Skip to main content

 Sample Beginner Team

-Here's an example of a well-balanced first team with clear roles and good type coverage:
+Here is an example of a well-balanced first team with clear roles and good type coverage:

 🔥